See all articles

 Square

 This mobile payment platform provides solutions for inventory, payroll, deposits, analytics, point-of-sale, and customer engagement.
-In a number-of-features ranking it would be near the top.
-It also doesn’t require a monthly fee from users - instead, they pay a certain rate only for swiped, keyed, and online transactions.
+In a number-of-features ranking, it would be near the top.
+It also doesn’t require a monthly fee; instead, users only pay a certain rate for swiped, keyed, and online transactions.

 Fundera

-Fundera is a B2B lending platform that allows users to borrow funds from both individuals and businesses.
-It offers several loan options (such as term loans, SBA loans), up to $100K at an affordable interest rate.
-It also comes with useful functionalities like merchant cash advance, invoice financing and business loan calculators.
+Fundera is a B2B lending platform allowing users to borrow funds from individuals and businesses.
+It offers several loan options (such as term loans and SBA loans), up to $100K at an affordable interest rate.
+It also has useful functionalities like merchant cash advances, invoice financing, and business loan calculators.

 EarlyShares